CalistusO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 TASK 5: A function that reverses a string.

-TASK 6: Half the lies they tell about me aren't true

-Write a function that prints every other character of a string, starting with the first character, followed by a new line.
+TASK 6: A function that prints every other character of a string, starting with the first character, followed by a new line.

-    Prototype: void puts2(char *str);

-7. Winning is only half of it.
+TASK 7: Winning is only half of it.
 Having fun is the other half

 Write a function that prints half of a string, followed by a new line.